 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

-Pitt Community College does not offer an LPN-RN transition program and does not accept re-entry associate degree or licensed practical nursing students from other colleges/universities who were enrolled within the past three years counting back from the date of enrollment in the Associate Degree Nursing Program.
+Pitt Community College does not offer an LPN-RN transition program and does not accept re-entry associate degree nursing students, licensed practical nursing students, and baccalaureate degree nursing students from other colleges/universities who were enrolled within the past three years counting back from the date of enrollment in the Associate Degree Nursing Program.

 Eastern North Carolina Regionally Increasing Baccalaureate Nurses (ENC RIBN) is a partnership between Beaufort Community College, Craven Community College, Lenoir Community College, Pitt Community College, Roanoke Chowan Community College, and East Carolina University.
 Candidates are enrolled in both the designated community college and at East Carolina University.

 Holistic Health Concepts